Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Time-Varying X Model

 \section{The Time-Varying X Model}

-We now describe the stochastic model in detail.
-The X depicted in Figure \ref{figX}, has two customer classes and two agent pools, each with many agents.
+As depicted in Figure \ref{figX}, the $X$ model has two customer classes and two agent pools, each with many homogeneous agents working in parallel.

 We assume that each customer class has a service pool primarily dedicated to it, but all agents are cross-trained so that they can handle calls from the other class, even though they may do so inefficiently, i.e., customers may be served at a slower rate when served in the other class pool.
-We assume that both customer classes arrive according to independent {\em nonhomogeneous} Poisson processes with time-varying rate functions.
-The staffing levels are assumed to be time dependent as well, possibly anticipating the changes in the arrival rates.
-The arrival rates may be unknown, but we treat them as deterministic functions, i.e., we do not enforce any distributional assumptions on these rates.
-We let $\mu_{i,j}$ denote the service rate of class-$i$ customers served in service pool $j$, $i,j = 1,2$, and assume that service times are independent exponential random variables.
-Each class has an infinite buffer where customers who are not routed immediately into service upon their arrival are waiting for their turn to be served.
-Within each class, customers are served according to the first-come-first-served discipline.
-We further assume that each customer has a finite patience that is exponentially distributed, and will abandon if his waiting time in queue exceeds his (random) patience.
-We denote by $\theta_i$ the patience rate of class $i$, $i = 1,2$.
+We assume that the service times are independent exponential random variables, with $1/\mu_{i,j}$ being the expected time for a class $i$ customer to be served in service pool $j$.
+Each class has a buffer with unlimited capacity where customers who are not routed immediately into service upon arrival wait to be served.
+Within each class, customers enter service according to the first-come-first-served discipline.
+Customers have limited patience, so that they may abandon from the queue.
+The successive patience times of class $i$ customers are i.i.d. exponential variables with mean $1/\theta_i$.

+We assume that customers arrive according to independent {\em nonhomogeneous} Poisson processes, one for each class, with time-varying deterministic rate functions.
+The staffing levels are assumed to be time dependent as well, usually chosen to respond to anticipated changes in the arrival rates; see \cite{LW12b} and references therein.
+As discussed in \S1 of \cite{LW12a}, it is necessary to specify how the system responds when the staffing level of a service pool is scheduled to decrease.
+As in \cite{LW12a}, we allow server switching (an agent can take over service from an agent scheduled to leave).
+Since service times are exponential, it thus suffices to let idle agents leave when staffing decreases, and the first agent to become idle leave when all agents are busy when staffing is scheduled to decrease.

-Even though we do not prove any limit theorems here, and instead develop direct fluid models to approximate the stochastic system, we will use asymptotic considerations in our analysis.
+Even though we do not prove any limit theorems as we did in \cite{PW13a,PW13b}, and instead develop direct fluid models to approximate the stochastic system, we will use asymptotic considerations in our analysis.
 We therefore consider a sequence of X systems, as just described, indexed by a superscript $n$.
+As is standard for many-server heavy-traffic limits \cite{PW13a}, the service rates and abandonment rates are independent of $n$, but the arrival rates and staffing levels increase.
+Specifically, for each $n \ge 1$, let $\lm^n_i(t)$ be the arrival rate to pool $i$ and let $m^n_j(t)$ be the number of agents in pool $j$ at time $t$.
+For the fluid approximation, we assume that \bequ \lm^n_i(t)/n \ra \lm_i(t) \qandq m^n_j(t)/n \ra m_j(t) \qasq n \tinf, \eeq uniformly in $t$ over each bounded time interval.